Proven-Paradox/shaper-system/Handbook.md

 Damage: x1 (Physical)
 Effect: You may use your Physical [Defense Bonus](#defense-bonus) in place of your Physical Offense when using this Ability.
 Description: A basic counterattack.
 This could consist of quickly striking foes who miss, setting up a static field around yourself, invoking a divine chant that punishes attackers, parrying blows in a way that depletes your foes’ endurance, and similar ways to counter attack.

+#### Run
+Auxiliary
+Action: Major
+Prerequisites: None
+Range: N/A
+Targets: Self
+Cost: None
+Effect: Move 2 Squares.
+Description: This Ability represents someone having trained and conditioned themselves to be able to move further when they spend greater effort on it.

+> By using Move with one's Minor Action and Run with one's Major Action, a character with Sprint can move 3 Squares per round.

 #### Scan
 Auxiliary [Careful]